Part 5 of the series “Diversification: The art of creating unique value”

 Diversification – a risk-reduction strategy that involves adding product, services, location, customers and/or markets to your company’s portfolio to set you apart from the competition.

 In Part 2, 3 and 4 of our OTA diversification series, we discussed diversification with new models, new entrants and new demographic engagement.
 Hopper made a splash in the OTA pool with its mobile app-only model.
 Freebird is making a name for itself by helping travelers avoid excessive delays during flight disruptions.
 And Wing On Travel is using technology to harness shifting tastes in emerging consumer groups.

-For those of you that answered the survey in Part 4 (take our latest survey below), here’s the breakdown of what you booked most often through your favorite online travel agency:
+For those of you that answered the survey in Part 4, here’s the breakdown of what you booked most often through your favorite online travel agency:

 Flights are the clear winner!

 In Part 5 of this series, we will discuss diversification to meet the needs of those flying across regions.